 The good news is you can become a “no” person whenever you feel like it, and in turn start accomplishing the things you want.
 But if you’re used to saying yes, it’s not an easy thing to suddenly switch gears.

-Being able to focus on yourself gives you an incredible sense of accomplishment and in turn helps your mental state; it’s OK to be selfish with yourself.
+Being able to focus on yourself gives you an incredible sense of accomplishment and in turn helps your mental state; it’s OK to put yourself first.

 Hobbies and passions are what fuel us to do great things.
 In many cases, they lead you to your life’s purpose.
 At worst, they give you an incredible sense of fulfillment and source of happiness in your life.